nowaproj/docs/pages/layout.md

 3. How to determine the distance between the widget and each side of the screen
 4. How to make the distance between the widget and the screen fixed
 5. How to center a widget or stretch it regardless of the screen size
+6. How to control the alignment of a widget corresponding to its parent widget
-6. How to use Nowa snapping feature
+7. How to use Nowa snapping feature

 ```
 Placing  widgets randomly on the screen without a structure isn’t a good idea, especially when the app is supposed to run on different devices with different screen sizes, therefore it is always recommended to create some layouts rules so your app will look as you expect regardless of the screen size.